mattjennings/svelte-pixi/docs/src/pages/components/animated-sprite.md

 # AnimatedSprite

-Allows you to animate between multiple textures.
+An AnimatedSprite is a simple way to display an animation depicted by a list of textures.

-I recommend using [TexturePacker](https://www.codeandweb.com/texturepacker) to create your spritesheets.
-[Here is a good tutorial on it.](https://www.codeandweb.com/texturepacker/tutorials/how-to-create-sprite-sheets-and-animations-with-pixijs5)
+I recommend using spritesheets created by TexturePacker ([they have a great tutorial on it](https://www.codeandweb.com/texturepacker/tutorials/how-to-create-sprite-sheets-and-animations-with-pixijs5)).

 If you don't want to use spritesheets, you can simply just pass in an array of your desired textures.